 Income differentials and income inequality

 The net benefits to migration include the increase in income (or “utility”) gained by migrating, or the difference between origin country (where migrants are moving from) and host country (where migrants are moving to) income.
-Historically, worldwide migration patterns typically flow from south to north, where the south is often considered poorer while the north is richer (this is a generalization but applies in many historical migrant patterns).
-Workers in poorer countries are looking for higher wages and better employment opportunities, which can usually be found in richer countries.
+Workers in poorer countries are often looking for higher wages and better employment opportunities, which can usually be found in richer countries.
 As a result, nearly every economic model of migration incorporates income differentials and finds them to be an important factor when trying to explain migrant flows in a given period.
 Income can serve as a “push” factor: low income levels can push migrants out of their home country, as shown in the Illustration.
-Conversely, high income levels can serve to “pull” migrants into a specific country or region (Figure 1).
+Conversely, high income levels “pull” migrants into a specific country or region (Figure 1) .
+In this context, push factors are conditions that propel people to leave the origin country, while pull factors are conditions that entice people to enter a destination country.

-In many cases of south-to-north migration, both push and pull forces are at play.
+In many cases, both push and pull forces are at play but income tends to have larger pull effects than push effects .
 Over time, income differentials between countries may change, which can affect migrant flows; as income differentials increase (either by origin country income decreasing and/or host country income increasing), there is a larger incentive to migrate.
 The reverse holds true when income differentials decrease.
 In this case, the net gain to migration falls, so fewer workers find it attractive to migrate abroad.
-As such, income levels and differences in income, by affecting the net benefits of migration, are typically considered among the most important determinants in the decision to migrate.
+In addition, the level of income in the home country is relevant.
+For very low levels of income, people may not be able to afford migration.
+As income increases, more can afford to migrate, but the gains to migration fall.
+Income levels and differences in income, by affecting the net benefits of migration, are typically considered among the most important determinants in the decision to migrate.

 Networks: Family and friends